Ambrx Biopharma Inc. (AMAM) Stock Price and Analyst Predictions

 Sponsored

-The average price predicted for Ambrx Biopharma Inc. (AMAM) by analysts is $2.25, which is $0.21 above the current market price.
+The average price predicted for Ambrx Biopharma Inc. (AMAM) by analysts is $2.25, which is -$0.25 below the current market price.
 The public float for AMAM is 5.52M, and at present, short sellers hold a 6.68% of that float.
-On February 16, 2023, the average trading volume of AMAM was 3.80M shares.
+On February 21, 2023, the average trading volume of AMAM was 4.62M shares.

-Ambrx Biopharma Inc. (AMAM) has seen a 74.06% rise in stock performance for the week, with a 41.37% gain in the past month and a 309.62% surge in the past quarter.
-The volatility ratio for the week is 13.90%, and the volatility levels for the past 30 days are at 9.89% for AMAM.
-The simple moving average for the last 20 days is 53.15% for AMAM stock, with a simple moving average of 32.32% for the last 200 days.
+Ambrx Biopharma Inc. (AMAM) has experienced a 122.60% rise in stock performance for the past week, with a 69.27% rise in the past month, and a 423.18% rise in the past quarter.
+The volatility ratio for the week is 35.17%, and the volatility levels for the past 30 days are at 14.95% for AMAM.
+The simple moving average for the last 20 days is 74.59% for AMAM stock, with a simple moving average of 54.85% for the last 200 days.

 Analysts’ Opinion of AMAM